Rbillon59/jmeter-k8s-starterkit/README.md

+You can follow the full tutorial here : https://romain-billon.medium.com/ultimate-jmeter-kubernetes-starter-kit-7eb1a823649b

 # JMeter k8s startekit

 This is a template repository from which you can start load testing faster when injecting load from a kubernetes cluster.